 The Aloof Genius

-He’s hard to look at, hard to talk to, hard to understand, but fellow lawyers talk breathlessly about what a genius this dysfunctional lunatic is, which only gives him even more license to run with his whole “I’m the eccentric lawyer” thing.
-You try to connect with him and admire his unique genius from up-close, but all you get are incomprehensible emails, off-putting smiles and nonsensical assignments.
+She’s hard to talk to, hard to understand, but fellow lawyers talk breathlessly about what a genius this dysfunctional lunatic is, which only gives her even more license to run with her whole “I’m the eccentric lawyer” thing.
+You try to connect with her and admire her unique genius from up-close, but all you get are incomprehensible emails, off-putting smiles and nonsensical assignments.

 Advice: Avoid at all costs!
-He’s just too hard to understand—and too impossible to impress.
-Plus, since he’s universally regarded as “super smart,” you’ll be penalized for not connecting with him and be considered “not that smart” yourself.
+She’s just too hard to understand—and too impossible to impress.
+Plus, since she’s universally regarded as “super smart,” you’ll be penalized for not connecting with her and be considered “not that smart” yourself.

 Car salesman with a law license.
 His favorite goddamn quote is, “Law is a business.”
 He’s always talking about clients, bills, collections and relationships.
 At any given minute of any given day, he knows, to the penny, how much revenue his clients have generated.
 He also knows how much money everyone in the place made last year.
 And what they’re going to make this year.
 He’s committed the AmLaw profits-per-partner to memory, but with a gun to his head, he couldn’t tell what Rule 10b-5 says.
 He mocks investment bankers but quietly envies them.
 You kind of dig this guy at first because he’s not a legal tool and actually has a personality, but the more he talks, the less interesting he becomes.
 You begin to wonder why he even practices law if all he cares about is money.